IADC Therapy and The Center for Grief and Traumatic Loss

 Along the way, many trusted colleagues joined me in my journey.
 IADC is now growing all over the world, and continuing research and thousands of cases support its clinical effectiveness.
 There is no better feeling for a therapist than to witness a client’s tears of pain turn into tears of joy and a sense of peace in just two 90-minute sessions.

 Now that I have a great international team to carry on, I have decided to retire.
 I have complete confidence in those who will continue the mission.
-The person who will take my place as executive director is Dr. Noelle St. Germain-Sehr.
-She is an excellent researcher/scientist, an astute clinician, and an enthusiastic administrator.
+The people who will take my place as executive directors are César Valdez and Dr. Noelle St. Germain-Sehr.
 IADC is in good hands.

 Allan Botkin, Psy.D., clinical psychologist and IADC founder